 Publicly Engaged, Actionable Knowledge (PEAK) Project

-Are you a CC faculty or staff educator interested in community-engaged learning and research, but need an idea for a project or a community partner?
-A student wanting to use your senior thesis to meaningfully address community-identified needs?
-A community partner wanting to connect to the classroom, or research projects?
+Are you a CC faculty or staff educator interested in community-engaged learning, but need an idea for a project or a community partner?
+A community partner wanting to connect to the classroom projects?
 You've landed on the right page.

 The PEAK Project connects knowledge to action for community impact.